Restaurant Marrakesh Review

-Restaurant Marrakesh participates in the Disney Dining Plan, and accepts Tables in Wonderland for a 20% discount.
+For starters, Restaurant Marrakesh participates in the Disney Dining Plan, and accepts Tables in Wonderland for a 20% discount.
 It can be a good use of a Disney Dining Plan table service credit if you’re trying to maximize your value on the Disney Dining Plan, but only at dinner and only if you order one of the few expensive menu items.
-At lunch, it’s an incredible value when paying out of pocket, with a few items that are only slightly above counter service prices.
+At lunch, it’s an incredible value when paying out of pocket.

-Before our recent visit, we had never given this Moroccan restaurant much thought because it doesn’t really seem to be on anyone’s radar.
-It’s not that we have ever really come across memorable negative reviews of this restaurant…we just have never really come across many reviews of it, period, and most we have encountered have only been vaguely positive.
+Restaurant Marrakesh doesn’t really seem to be on anyone’s radar and it frankly wasn’t on ours until we tried it for the first time.
+It’s not that we have ever really come across memorable negative reviews of this restaurant…we just have never really come across many reviews of it, period.
 This was easy to understand when we stepped inside, as the restaurant was 50% full, at most.
 The reason it’s not on anyone’s radar is because very few guests are eating there!

-As its popularity snowballed and demand justified price increases and an elevation to “Signature” status, it seems many have pulled back from their undying love for Le Cellier, but I still think it’s not as good as the consensus of the internet suggests.
-This isn’t too surprising, as Le Cellier is the “safest” restaurant in World Showcase, and it is a steakhouse.
+Le Cellier is a popular steakhouse, and also the safest restaurant in World Showcase.
 Anyone with any sense loves steak, giving Le Cellier a bit of a natural advantage.
 I won’t fixate on Le Cellier, but consider this review me imploring anyone who thinks Le Cellier is the end-all, be-all of World Showcase dining to venture away from the steakhouse and try this superior restaurant.

 Lunch started with bread service.
 We went fairly light on this as we had a lot of food coming…